Not In Our Community

 How do we help children and young people protect each other from grooming and child exploitation?

-In mid-2014 the news filled with terrible revelations that “child grooming gangs” were abusing the nation’s children on a shocking scale.
-Two idealists, the High Sherriff of the East Riding of Yorkshire, and the Chief Executive of NHS Hull CCG called upon Eski to work directly with young people, including survivors of sexual exploitation, to co-produce a prevention and early intervention initiative directly to though at risk of the awful crime.
+In mid-2014 the news filled with terrible revelations that child grooming gangs were abusing the nation’s children on a shocking scale.
+Two idealists, the High Sherriff of the East Riding of Yorkshire, and the Chief Executive of NHS Hull CCG, called upon Eski to work directly with young people, including survivors of sexual exploitation, to co-produce a prevention and early intervention initiative directly to those at risk.

-What began as a 5-month project has grown to become an internationally recognised campaign that has grown over the past ten years and became the “gold standard” for education and behaviour change amongst a range of community safety issues.
+What began as a 5-month project has grown over the past ten years, evolving into an internationally recognised campaign that has become the “gold standard” for education and behaviour change for an expanded range of community safety issues.

-Based on insights in victim experiences, how young people learn, interact with social media, and understanding how young people can be empowered to protect each other (and therefore have the knowledge to protect themselves) young people steered us for the creation of a brand “Not In Our Community” where young people and trusted adults take a stand against groomers and perpetrators of all kinds.
+By exploring insights from victim experiences and the ways in which young people learn and engage with social media, we formed an understanding how young people can be empowered to protect each other (and therefore have the knowledge to protect themselves).
+Young people steered us to create the brand ‘Not in Our Community’ through which they, and trusted adults, take a stand against groomers and perpetrators of all kinds.

-The initiative expanded to cover the growing problem of child criminal exploitation including County Lines.
-Eski co-produced films young people and professionals, including “Alfie’s Story” and “Ryan’s Story”, which have been nationally leading resources.
+The initiative expanded to cover the growing problem of child criminal exploitation including county lines.
+Eski co-produced films with young people and professionals, including “Alfie’s Story” and “Ryan’s Story”, which have become leading national resources.

 In 2024, Eski was commissioned by the Office of the Police and Crime Commissioner for Humberside, to broaden the educational resources and interventions to help keep children and young people safe from hate, violence and weapons, anti-social behaviour, digital risks, violence against women and girls, substance misuse, and unsafe relationships.